xJeris/EQIdleRPG/README.md

 - **Pets Casting:** Allow pets to cast spells.
 They already have the MAG stat in their XML to support this.
 - **Songs:** Allow bards to play songs.
 - **Updated Combat:** Allow pet classes to attack while their pet is alive instead of only if it dies.
-- **Better Equipment Handling:** Equipment handling is very basic currently.
-It is determined soley by the items level.
-In the future it could be based on a classes needed stats.
 - **Images:** Add Character and Enemy Images to the interface.
 - **Improved UI:** Update the UI to look better.
 - **Flavor Text:** Add to or update the games flavor text.